Jesus said to them, "The Sabbath was made for man, and not man for the Sabbath.Mark 2:27(NASB)

-When the Lord commanded Israel to remember the Sabbath-Day to keep it holy and charged them take a day of rest following six days of labour, it was not meant to frustrate them and become onerous to them.
-It was designed to be a time of spiritual refreshment and a sign-post to a future day of rest, when God would wipe away all tears from their eyes and set up His earthly kingdom of peace and prosperity, where everyman would sit under his own vine.
+When the Lord commanded Israel: "Remember the Sabbath-Day to keep it holy," and charged them to take a day of rest following six days of labour, it was not meant to frustrate them and become onerous to them.
+It was designed to be a time of spiritual refreshment and a sign-post to a future day of rest, when God would wipe away all tears from their eyes and set up His earthly kingdom of peace and prosperity, where every man would sit under his own vine.

 The Sabbath was designed to restore and reinvigorate the people after the toil of the previous week's work.
 It was given so that they might have a period of leisure in order to meditate on the Scriptures and rejoice in God's goodness and grace.
-It was not designed to trip men up but to refresh them.
-The Sabbath was given for the benefit of man and not the other way around, which is why we read that Jesus said to them, “The Sabbath was made for man, and not man for the Sabbath”.
+It was not designed to trip men up, but to refresh them.
+The Sabbath was given for the benefit of man and not the other way around, which is why Jesus said, "The Sabbath was made for man, and not man for the Sabbath."

-As Christians in the Church age we are issued with many commands, which are to be carried out in spirit and in truth – through the power of the indwelling Holy Spirit.
-Instructions for the church are found in Paul's epistles and the writings of the other New Testament apostles, but nowhere are we commanded to keep the Sabbath day as many denominations insist.
-Indeed the church is instructed not to lay down such restriction and adhere to the traditions of man – many of which are rooted on the Old Testament law given to Israel.
+As Christians in the Church age, we are issued with many commands, which are to be carried out in spirit and in truth through the power of the indwelling Holy Spirit.
+Instructions for the Church are found in Paul's epistles and the writings of the other New Testament apostles, but nowhere are we commanded to keep the Sabbath day as many denominations insist.
+Indeed, the Church is instructed not to lay down such restrictions and adhere to the traditions of man – many of which are rooted in the Old Testament Law given to Israel.

-Those who choose to do so are at perfect liberty to worship on the Sabbath, and those who choose to worship on a Sunday are also at liberty to do so, but neither are legal requirements for Christians in this church age, and we are not to judge those who DO or those who do NOT.
+Those who choose to do so are at perfect liberty to worship on the Sabbath, and those who choose to worship on a Sunday are also at liberty to do so, but neither are legal requirements for Christians in this Church age, and we are not to judge those who DO or those who do NOT.
 We are saved by grace through faith and expected to adhere to the instructions issued in God's Word.
-We are encouraged to meet together for instruction and fellowship – but as believers, Who have trusted Christ for salvation, we have found our rest in HIM.
+We are encouraged to meet together for instruction and fellowship, but believers who have trusted Christ for salvation have found our rest in HIM.
 Our relationship with the Father depends on faith and not of the following of rules and regulations.

-As new creatures in Christ we have already found true rest through our new, regenerated life of faith in Christ, while Israel's Sabbath as a picture, which simply pointed them towards the Person and Work of Christ the Saviour, in Whom they would finally discover eternal rest.
+As new creatures in Christ, we have already found true rest through our new, regenerated life of faith in Christ, while Israel's Sabbath is a picture, which simply points them towards the Person and Work of Christ the Saviour, in Whom they will finally discover eternal rest.

-Heavenly Father, thank You that we are not bound by religious laws and legalistic practices, but have been made a new creation in Christ.
-Thank You that He is our Sabbath rest, not only during our sojourn on earth but in the eternal ages to come.
-Thank You that we are not bound by burdensome rules and regulations, but have recognised that the Law was a tool that God used to point sinners to Jesus Christ, in Whom we find true rest and refreshment as we abide in Him and He in us.
-Thank You that Jesus Christ is the sovereign Lord – even of the Sabbath.
-May we worship You in spirit and truth in our worship services and every day of the week.. and may we take every opportunity to meet with other believers and enjoy Christian fellowship in our Churches and Chapels.
-This we ask in Jesus name, AMEN.
+Heavenly Father, thank You that I am not bound by religious laws and legalistic practices, but have been made a new creation in Christ.
+He is my Sabbath rest, not only during my sojourn on earth, but in the eternal ages to come.
+Thank You that I am not bound by the burdensome rules and regulations of the Law, but have recognised that the Law was a tool You used to point sinners to Jesus Christ.
+In Christ, I find true rest and refreshment as I abide in Him and He in me.
+May I worship You in spirit and truth every day of the week, and may I take every opportunity to meet with other believers as we worship You together and enjoy Christian fellowship in our Churches and Chapels.
+This I ask in Jesus' name, AMEN.